IF YOU'RE STRUGGLING TO 'GET IT ALL DONE', YOU NEED TO READ THIS!

 I also included a bit of buffer time.
 I felt that if everything was going smoothly in my week I could use the buffer time to do some of the things I had previously cut out, like ministry visits to ladies in my church, painting, organising, or hanging out with the kids!

-So this is how my schedule has ended up!
-If it looks packed full, it's not.
-Buffer periods are blocked off here.
+Today, my schedule still looks quite full.
+But I have buffer periods here and there in my week.
 And also, I built up to this schedule.
 Remember the Big Reset I mentioned earlier?
 Yeah, during that time my schedule was pretty bare.
-So this is where I am right now.
+And over time, I added things back in based on what I felt I could manage.

-This serves as a guide for my week and I don't follow it strictly.
-For example, I don't have any of my gigs here because my gigs happen at random times.
-And when I gig, I definitely don't wake up early the next day - I have a different routine for my morning.
+My schedule serves as a guide for my week and I don't follow it strictly.
+For example, I don't have any of my gigs blocked off in my weekly routine because my gigs happen at random times.
+And when I gig, I definitely don't wake up early the next day - I need to have a different routine for those mornings.

 When my kids wake up, they have breakfast and start going through their morning routines.
 Then we do school together.
 Blocks labeled 'Home Care' refer to my household chores.
 Everything else on my schedule is pretty self-explanatory I think.